abramsymons/rtd-muon/docs/source/twaper.rst

     p_{lp} = {2\sqrt{p_0p_1K} \over L}
 ..

 In the formula, p0 and p1 are the fair prices of the two tokens that the LP represents and are obtained in the method described in section 2; K is a constant that is the result of multiplying the reserves of the two tokens and L is the LP’s total supply.
 The values for K and L are obtained from the LP’s contract.
-To see the details of this formula, see `Pricing LP Tokens <https://cmichel.io/pricing-lp-tokens/>`_.
+More details about this formula can be found in the `Pricing LP Tokens <https://cmichel.io/pricing-lp-tokens/>`_ article.

-By using ``Promise`` and ``calculatePrice``, values for ``price0`` and ``price1`` are calculated simultaneously. ``K`` and ``totalSupply`` (L) are read from the LP’s smart contract.
+By using ``Promise`` and ``calculatePrice``, values for ``price0`` and ``price1`` are calculated simultaneously. ``K`` and ``L`` are read from the LP’s smart contract.
 Having obtained these values, the TWAPER can now calculate the TWAP of the LP.

 .. code-block:: javascript